A structured approach to travel planning helps ease your mind and journey.

 Step-by-step preparation for your trip to Zurich.

-Confirm your passport is must have six months validity beyond your intended return date.
+Confirm your passport is valid for at least six months beyond your intended return date.

 Determine if you require a Schengen visa.
 If so, begin the application process immediately.